Easy quantum groups

 (2) There are also many further examples to be studied, and classification results that can be obtained for them, and importantly, there is also some further general theory, that does not follow straight from the axioms, and requires verification on a case-by-case basis, by using the classification results.
 We will discuss this in Parts II and III.

-(3) Finally, there are many basic closed subgroups $G\subset U_N^+$ which are not easy, but are not far from being easy either, with a central example here being the symplectic group $Sp_N\subset U_N$, with $N\in2\mathbb N$.
-We will discuss all this, ``super-easiness'' theories, with super-easy meaning of course more general, and so harder than easy, in Part IV.
+(3) Finally, there are many closed subgroups $G\subset U_N^+$ which are not easy, but are not far from being easy either, with an illustrating example here being the symplectic group $Sp_N\subset U_N$, with $N\in2\mathbb N$.
+We will discuss all this, ``super-easiness'' theories, with super-easy meaning more general, and so harder than easy, in Part IV.

 Getting started now, we will be first interested in the various operations that can be performed on the closed subgroups $G\subset U_N^+$, and how these behave in the easy case.
 Following Wang \cite{wa1}, the most basic operations on quantum groups are as follows: